Norman K. Denzin: Awards and honors

 Denzin received many honors for his works, including Lifetime Achievement Award, presented by International Association of Qualitative Inquiry in 2009, Clifford G. Christians Ethics Research Award for Interpretive Ethnography (1997) presented by the Carl Couch Center for Social and Internet Research in 2006, the Norman K. Denzin Qualitative Research Award established by the Carl Couch Center in 2002, George Herbert Mead Award presented by the Society for the Study of Symbolic Interaction in 1997, and Cooley Award for The Alcoholic Self (1987) presented by the Society for the Study of Symbolic Interaction in 1988.

 Selected publications

-Denzin is the author, co-author, or co-editor of more than 50 books and 200 professional articles and chapters.
+Denzin was the author, co-author, or co-editor of more than 50 books and 200 professional articles and chapters.
 Works with a longevity of continuous editions include The Research Act (since 1970), Sociological Methods: A Sourcebook (since 1970), and Social Psychology, and Readings in Social Psychology, (the latter two are co-edited since 1975).